erdc/quest/docs/developers/design.rst

-QUEST Design
+Quest Design
 ============

-QUEST has several (sometimes conflicting) design goals.
+Quest has several (sometimes conflicting) design goals.
 The current design aims for a practical balance between these goals.

 Architectural Goals: